AngaIV/Intergalactic-War/README.md

 Project page: https://github.com/AngaIV/Intergalactic-War

 Instructions for use (allowable actions): The program will be simple and easy to run.
-Revised: Future updates regarding game controls will be documented within progressively.
+Revised: Future updates regarding game controls will be documented, progressively.

 Tools used: Edited: Adobe Photoshop was utilized for crafting and enhancing in-game characters and various visual elements.